austinchristopher/watson-data-kits/index.md

 {:swift: .ph data-hd-programlang='swift'}

 # Getting started tutorial
+The {{site.data.keyword.IBM}} {{site.data.keyword.knowledgekits_full}} are the individual building blocks that can be used to build applications based on parsed and annotated content from the {{site.data.keyword.watsoncontent_short}} team.

-The {{site.data.keyword.IBM}} Travel Knowledge Kit service provides information on points of interest and attractions based on location input.
-This tutorial can help you get started quickly with the service.
-The example below shows how to call the service's GET method with different parameters.
+The first kit that we have made available for you to start with is the {{site.data.keyword.watsoncontent_full}} Travel Knowledge Kit.
+This service provides information on points of interest and attractions based on location input.

+The following tutorial will help show how you can get started quickly with the service.
+The example below shows how to call the service's GET method on different endpoints with parameters of your choice.
 {: shortdesc}

 ## Before you begin
 {: #prereqs}
-You'll need a [Bluemix account](https://console.ng.bluemix.net/registration/) and an instance of the Travel Knowlege Kits service.
+You'll need a [Bluemix account](https://console.ng.bluemix.net/registration/) and an instance of the {{site.data.keyword.knowledgekits_full_notm}} service.

 1. Go to the [Watson Content Knowledge Kits ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.stage1.bluemix.net/catalog/services/watson-content-knowledge-kits){: new_window} and either sign up for a free Bluemix account or log in.
 2. After you login in, Click **Create** and you will be taken to the dashboard page for this service instance.